-Except for the share-based payment expenses incurred with WRL, the related party transactions during the period ended 30 June 2023 as disclosed under note 19 to the interim financial information constituted continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
+Except for the share-based payment expenses incurred with WRL, the related party transactions during the six months ended 30 June 2024 as disclosed under note 19 to the Interim Financial Information constituted continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
 Our Directors have confirmed that all related party transactions have complied with the requirements under Chapter 14A of the Listing Rules, and have been conducted on normal commercial terms, and that their terms are fair and reasonable.